EricJamesCrow/E-PhysAnalyzer/README_UPDATED.md

 2. The second dataset labeled 'Minute Averaged' comes from the algorithm in 'AnalyzeData.py'.
 This file contains data points from the baseline (10 minutes prior to drug addition) averaged to create one data point per minute.
 The graphs have fixed axis and are mainly used to easily compare experiments.
 ***
 ## 5. Acknowledgements
-I would like to thank the following individuals and organizations who made developing E-Phys Analyzer possible:
+We would like to thank the following individuals and organizations who made developing E-Phys Analyzer possible:
-- The TE Brown lab at Washington State University, especially Dr. Travis Brown who gave me the opportunity to work on this software.
+- The TE Brown Lab at Washington State University, especially Dr. Travis Brown who gave me the opportunity to work on this software.
-- Washington State University for providing graduate student funding for Cameron Cordero while he assisted in the development of E-Phys Analyzer.
+- SACNAS at Washington State University for providing graduate student funding for Cameron Cordero while he assisted in the development of E-Phys Analyzer.